MojasSimunovic/DiningRoom/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+An app used for listing restaurants with the following functionalities:

+List of restaurants, with each of them containing name, description text, rating and meal price.
+List is sorted by price in descending order.
+The restaurants can also be filtered by cuisine type, and price range.
+Clicking on a specific restaurant opens up an NG Bootstrap modal which contains address, menu and working hours of a given restaurant.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.